xorkevin/xorkevin.com/content/blog/nuke/index.md

 Typography was an integral part of Nuke from its inception and it still forms the bedrock of its design today.
 First, I wanted to pick a font that was boring.
-I needed a font that would get out of the way quickly so that no one would pay much attention to it, and thus let the focus be on the content.
+I needed a font that would get out of the way quickly and let the focus be on the content.
 I ultimately chose Lato and Source Serif Pro.

 I then proceeded to build a responsive visual hierarchy in SCSS based on the `rem` unit.
-This allows for automatic scaling of all the text on the screen based on the `body` font size.
-As such, one only needs to change the font size for the body in media queries allowing text to be responsive at every resolution.
+This is to make Nuke easier to maintain. `rem` allows all text on the screen to be based on the `body` font size, i.e. when the `body` font size changes, the `rem` unit will change proportionally.
+As such, for all `font-size`s given in `rem`, only the the font size for the body must be changed in media queries, allowing all text to be responsive at every resolution.

 {{<core/img src="assets/htmlhtags.png">}}